Harriet Wetherall (1801-1859), who married a leading artist

 Harriet was born on 11 June 1801 and baptised on the 16th at St Nicholas’s Church in Great Yarmouth.
 Her parents were James Wetherill and Mary Proctor.
 She grew up in the coastal town without knowing her father, who’d died just weeks before her birth.

 Thomas was a member of the Norwich Society of Artists and exhibited with them for some years.
 He was also involved in the establishment of the Norwich School of Design, which is now the Norwich University of the Arts, in the 1840s.
 At around this time he began exhibiting in London and a number of his works were shown at the Royal Academy.
-Most of his pictures are of Norfolk landscapes and beach scenes but he also painted in Yorkshire, Wales and the Lake District.
+Most of his pictures were of Norfolk landscapes and beach scenes but he also painted in Yorkshire, Wales and the Lake District.
 Perhaps he took Harriet with him on his journeys around the country.
 As an enthusiastic amateur photographer and member of the Norwich Photographic Society, he exhibited a number of photos of Norfolk scenes.

 Harriet and Thomas lived in King Street, Norwich, for many years.
 Harriet died in 1859 and Thomas followed from apoplexy on 18 January 1861.
 The Norwich Mercury of 23 January, reporting his death, noted his talents and also called out his abilities as a sketcher of important city buildings.
 They noted that he had been ill for some time and that the recent death of his wife and a son had “produced considerable constitutional tendency to the inroads of disease”.
 He left his effects, valued at below £3,000, to his surviving daughters.